Oxford-Research-Cloud-Competency-Centre/Hello-aws/README.md

 © The Chancellor, Masters and Scholars of The University of Oxford.
 All rights reserved.

+The workshop version of the AWS course is [available here](https://selectyourcloudinstance.com/workshop/).

 # Explore different providers

 This course is available for multiple cloud providers.
 Choose your preferred platform: